venturefund-archive/atix-labs-circles-of-angels-api/db/models.md

   ##### Attributes:
   - `id`: id of the project in the business domain
   - `projectName`: name with which the user will be shown
-  - `ownerId`: id of the user who is the creator
+  - `ownerId`: project creator user's id
   - `mission`: project mission
   - `problemAddressed`: problem addressed by the project
   - `location`: geographical location where the project will be developed